RenatoGeh/gospn/README.md

 $ go run main.go <args>
 ```

 Where `args` is a list of arguments.
-See Usage for more information.
+See Usage for more information.~~
+(Standalone version is deprecated)

 When using GoSPN as a library, simply run your code as usual.